vid/SenseBase/README.md

 * grunt
 * Edit assets, grunt will generate final files

-# Programming notes
+## Programming notes

 app.js creates a configured instance of sensebase.js (index.js).

-index.js manages access and bootstraps /lib.pubsub.js
+index.js manages access and bootstraps /lib/pubsub.js

 All 'team' interaction is via pubsub.js.
-ElasticSearch is not exposed.
+ElasticSearch is not exposed and should be firewalled.

 Annotations are a child relationship to contentItems.

-ContentItems initially have an state of 'visited' (or 'queued' if scraping, then 'visited' when scraped).
+ContentItems initially have an state of 'visited' (or 'queued' if searching, then 'visited' when retrieved).
 After their first annotation and an annotationSummary is added, this becomes 'annotated.'

 Everything else (aside from direct field data) is saved as an annotation.

 Global configuration and services used by libraries is via the GLOBAL.config object.
 Tests can use this to provide mocks.

+## Services

+SenseBase uses standalone services for annotations, retrieving searches, and other functions.

 # Acknowledgement